 - The parents and child are given adequate support to prepare for the review, which may include arranging for an interpreter and/or advocate to assist them;

-The social worker should ensure that his or her report is circulated to the secure unit and to the panel Chairperson and other panel members at least one week before the review date.
+The social worker should ensure that their report is circulated to the secure unit and to the panel Chairperson and other panel members at least 1 week before the review date.

 7. Conducting the Secure Accommodation Review

 The Secure Accommodation Review, and the panel members, must focus on the questions and issues around the criteria for secure accommodation (see Section 1, Purpose of Secure Accommodation Reviews) within the context of the child's specific circumstances.In considering these matters, the panel must have regard to the child's welfare.

 Nevertheless, the Secure Accommodation Review does not take the place of a Looked After Children's Review; it is distinctly different.

 In all cases, the outcome of the Secure Accommodation Review must be reported to the Looked After Children's Review.

 The independent panel member should see the young person before the Secure Accommodation Review.The Secure Accommodation Review must be formally minuted.

 The Secure Accommodation Review Panel will consider the social worker's report, the notes and decisions of the most recent Looked After Children's Review and the views of the following:

 - The child, the parent(s) and those with parental responsibility;